replicatedhq/replicated-docs/docs/enterprise/updating-apps.md

 1. In the Configure automatic updates dialog, under Automatically check for updates, select a cadence for the admin console to check for updates.
 To define a custom cadence, select **Custom** in the drop-down, then enter a cron expression into the text field.
-1. Under Automatically deploy new versions (as of Replicated app manager v1.67.0):
+1. (Replicated app manager v1.67.0 and later) Under Automatically deploy new versions:
    * **For applications that use semantic versioning**: Select an option in the dropdown to specify the versions that the admin console automatically deploys.
 For example, to automatically deploy only new patch and minor versions, select